 Another feature I liked about LeetCode is their mock assessment which gives you a random set of 2-3 questions that needs to be solved under time constraint.
 This is a great way to solidified learnings because now we need to recognize what we’ve learned in the wild.

 Overall I’ve solved around 100 problems in one and a half month, combined that with those solved during job search period 3 years ago, I’ve solved around 250 problems.
 Yet during interviews, it still feels so difficult, even when I’ve faced the same problem or pattern before.
-But often times I would just straight up ask for hints if I couldn’t find the insight within reasonable time.
-As long as the thought process is communicated properly, and you’re stepping slowly in the right direction, the interviewers I’ve met have been happily and proactively offered help.
-However, I don’t know how good or bad it might affect the performance score.
+Often times I would just straight up ask for hints if I couldn’t find any insight

 Most commonly seen problems in coding, both online assignment and interview: